MEDICAL & COUNSELING CAREERS

 Although the FBI recruits trained paramedics with a minimum of three to five years of experience, candidates for this role must be hired as Special Agents.
 Once their Special Agent probation has been completed, candidates will assume the title of Special Agent/Paramedic.

-Special Agent/Paramedics may be involved in SWAT operations in field offices, hazardous evidence collection, underwater and aviation support and investigation of chemical, biological and radiological incidents.
+Special Agent/Paramedics may be involved in SWAT operations in Field Offices, hazardous evidence collection, underwater and aviation support and investigation of chemical, biological and radiological incidents.

 Click here to learn more about becoming a Special Agent.

-Occupational Health Nurses
+- Occupational Health Nurses

-Employee Assistance Counselors
+- Employee Assistance Counselors

-The Employee Assistance Counselor (EAC) is tasked with providing mental and occupational health assistance, including paths for rehabilitation, for the FBI workforce through the Employee Assistance Program.
+The Employee Assistance Counselor (EAC) is tasked with providing mental and occupational health assistance, including paths for rehabilitation, for the FBI workforce through the Employee Assistance Program (EAP).
 The EAC interviews internal clients for the formulation of treatment and action plans to combat a wide range of issues, including feelings of distress; impaired work performance; and health, finance, substance abuse and/or social well-being issues.
 Candidates arrange for employee participation in support groups, as well as visit facilities for detoxification, hospitalization or residential treatment within the employee’s financial means and health care coverage.
 In addition, EAC candidates develop and conduct trainings, workshops and briefings to educate management, supervisors and employees on a full range of employee assistance topics.
 These can include anger management, conflict resolution, coping skills, interpersonal communication skills, relationships, parenting, finances, etc.